irenepsmith/AWSTracker/BlogApp/Readme.md

 ![AWS Photo Analyzer](images/document1.png)

-Then choose the **Analyze document** button and the results are displayed in the web application.
+Then choose the **Analyze Document** button and the results are displayed in the web application.

 ![AWS Photo Analyzer](images/results.png)